-Naturally, if you're thinking about using Apache or NGINX as the web server on your decimated box or cloud VM, you'll no doubt want to know about the pros and cons of each before deciding on which software is right for you.
+Naturally, if you're thinking about using Apache or NGINX as the web server on your VPS or cloud server, you'll no doubt want to know about the pros and cons of each before deciding on which software is right for you.
+Keep reading to discover more about NGINX, Apache and their respective advantages and disadvantages.

 What is Apache?

-Over the years it's become am integral component of many web service models, such as the LAMP stack, being highly adaptable for a variety of different software environments.
+Over the years, Apache has become an integral component of many web service models, such as the LAMP stack, being highly adaptable for a variety of different software environments.
+As a result, Apache is compatible with many content management systems, programming languages and types of software.

 What is NGINX?

-NGINX, on the other hand, is the new kid on the block.
+NGINX, on the other hand, is the new kid on the block compared to Apache, being released back in 2004.
 Pronounced 'engine-X', this web server software was designed from the beginning to be a replacement for Apache, with many of its features made to remedy the various performance issues experienced by Apache users.

-As well as being open-source software and coming with many similar features to Apache, NGINX's primary focus is on stability, scalability, and handling high volumes of traffic from concurrent connections.
-While not as widely used as Apache, HGINX is considered the faster of the two, sealing its place as Apache's closest competitor.
+As well as being free, open-source software and coming with many similar features to Apache, NGINX's primary focus is on stability, scalability, and handling high volumes of traffic from concurrent connections.
+NGINX is considered the faster of the two, and this boost in speed and performance has helped to make NGINX the more popular choice today, with roughly 34% of all websites using this web server software.

 The primary benefit of Apache is its sheer popularity and convenience.
 Simply by virtue of being the preferred web server for so long, the level of support, help resources, and third-party add-ons available for Apache easily outclasses anything NGINX has to offer.